GameWisp/GameWisp-Singularity-Examples/README.md

 *NOTE: The API currently leverages AES encryption for the passing of channel credentials.
 This functionality may be replaced with a more conventional OAuth-style authorization process before this API enters public release.*

 Singularity can be accessed by both client and server side applications.
-This minimal example was taken from the **SocketIO-client-app** example.
-If you prefer a more fully fleshed out example, check out that example in this repository found in the [examples](https://github.com/GameWisp/GameWisp-Singularity-Examples/tree/master/examples/SocketIO-client-app) folder.
+This minimal example was taken from the [SocketIO-client-app](https://github.com/GameWisp/GameWisp-Singularity-Examples/tree/master/examples/SocketIO-client-app) example.

     <!doctype html>
 	<html>